 Teaching how to comprehend a text (an example of skills teaching)

-The flow diagram shows a procedure you could explain to students, ask them to use, and self-assess against.
-You might adapt it for example make a more detailed version for more able learners.
+The flow diagram shows a procedure you could explain to students, ask them to use, and to self-assess against.
+You might adapt it: for example make a more detailed version for more able learners.
 In response to a comment below I would add that you might like to adapt this process to make it subject specific.

 This procedure is not obvious to students.
 Some students are surprised to be told that you should not give up half way through a text when you begin to lose understanding, or that reading something more than once improves understanding.